 Advanced Philips iU22 Transducers: 4D and Matrix

-The Philips iU22 not only offers six different PureWave single crystal transducers, but five xMatrix probes. xMatrix not only improves image quality and penetration like a PureWave transucer, but also allows for real-time scanning of multiple planes and 4D without needing a typical mechanical 4D probe.
-This speeds the acquisition of 4D data over a 4D mechanical probe.
-C-plane resolution is also improved over a typical 4D mechanical probe.
-The [ 1 – 6 MHz ] X6-1, and [ 1 – 5 MHz ] X5-1 transducers for the iU22 represent the apex of xMatrix design and can image anything from the heart, to a 4D OB/GYN exam.
-The [ 1 – 3 MHz ] X3-1 and [ 2 – 7 MHz ] X7-2 are early xMatrix probes, while the [ 2 – 7 MHz ] X7-2t is a TEE probe with xMatrix technology and represents the pinnacle of transesephegeal technology.
-In addition, the iU22 has 3 traditional 4D transducers including the [ 5 – 13 MHz ] VL13-5 4D linear.
+The Philips iU22 not only offers six different PureWave single crystal transducers but five xMatrix probes.
+The xMatrix not only improves image quality and penetration like a PureWave transducer, but it also allows for real-time scanning of multiple planes and 4D imaging without needing a typical mechanical 4D probe.
+This speeds up the acquisition of 4D data over a 4D mechanical probe.
+C-plane resolution on the iU22 ultrasound is also improved over a typical 4D mechanical probe.
+The [ 1 – 6 MHz ] X6-1, and [ 1 – 5 MHz ] X5-1 transducers for the Philips iU22 represent the apex of xMatrix design and can accommodate clinical imaging from cardiovascular to 4D OB/GYN exams.
+The [ 1 – 3 MHz ] X3-1 and [ 2 – 7 MHz ] X7-2 are early xMatrix probes, while the [ 2 – 7 MHz ] X7-2t is a TEE probe with xMatrix technology and represents the pinnacle of transesophageal technology.
+In addition, the Philips iU22 has three traditional 4D transducers including the [ 5 – 13 MHz ] VL13-5 4D linear.

 Popular Philips iU22 Transducers